 2. Identify all of the communication touchpoints in your customer’s journey

-For example, you might decide that a major moment in your purchase stage is when your customers are guided through your website to buy an item in their shopping cart.
-But you might notice other communication touchpoints right before that purchase moment, like your website confirming to customers that an item has been added to their shopping cart, then suggesting related products.
+For example, you might decide that a major moment in your purchase stage is when your customers are guided through your website to buy an item in their shopping basket.
+But you might notice other communication touchpoints right before that purchase moment, like your website confirming to customers that an item has been added to their shopping basket, then suggesting related products.

 Looking for all these touchpoints can quickly bog your team down in a lot of details and micro-interactions.
-To avoid that, prioritize the moments that get you closer to achieving your business goals.
+To avoid that, prioritise the moments that get you closer to achieving your business goals.

-3. Recognize pain points and moments of delight
+3. Recognise pain points and moments of delight

 Find the moments where your customers might have negative experiences.
 Who on your team is involved in those touchpoints?
 Your web designers?
 Your marketing team?
 Your copywriters?
 Are there other team members who could collaborate and improve the situation?

 Say a customer likes how your online ad describes your product.
-But when they go to your store, salespeople present the product differently.
+But when they go to your shop, sales staff present the product differently.
 That’s an opportunity for your copywriters and salespeople to better align their language and sales pitches.

 4. Experience the customer journey yourself